 Alite 4-Legged Mantis

-If you seek ultralight performance in a camp chair but still want a fun print, Alite’s Four-Legged Mantis is the way to go.
-The San Francisco-based company offers a lifetime guarantee on its camp chairs; if you ever have an issue with one, simply send it back, and the brand will repair or replace it.
+Best for #CampLife: Alite’s Four-Legged Mantis is another camp chair that places as much emphasis on style as it does technical features.
+Like Helinox’s chairs, the Mantis is constructed with a four-legged aluminum frame that gets your butt off the cold ground and provides back support up to just below the shoulders.
+Additionally, the San Francisco-based company offers a lifetime guarantee on its camp chairs; if you ever have an issue with one, simply send it back and the brand will repair or replace it.

 Seat Height: 8 inches

 Packed Dimensions: 17 x 5 x 5 inches

 Weight Capacity: 250 pounds